Disbursement and Refund Information

 - Cal Grants are based on available state funding.
 Once eligibility is confirmed, these awards are disbursed at the beginning of each semester.

 - Federal Direct Loans are disbursed after the end of the Add/Drop period each semester.
-Because loans are subject to origination fees, the amount received from the Department of Education will be slightly less than the total amount borrowed.
-A refund check will be processed within 14 days for students who have a credit balance on the student account after their funds are ported.
-Direct deposit is not available at this time.
-Refund checks may be picked up in the Bursar’s Office.
+Because loans are subject to origination fees, about 1%, the amount received from the Department of Education will be slightly less than the total amount borrowed.

 - Federal regulations require two (2) disbursements for all loans, including one semester loans.
 Students attending a single semester or summer term will receive their second disbursement at the calendar midpoint of the term.